Mistakes To Avoid When Choosing An Interior Designer.

 It's one thing to take care of excellent preliminary preparation (doing homework/background check/match expectations), but it's a whole other thing to ensure good execution.

 Among other things, home design is characterized by a structure of stages, when often, one thing is built on something that preceded it, And so it progresses accordingly.
 Think of it as a design cogwheel.

-Therefore, in order for irreversible errors not to occur, you must have your finger on the pulse at all stages of the design process since, as mentioned, sometimes, a delay in identifying a mistake may lead to another (irreversible?) one on top of it.
+Therefore, in order for irreversible errors not to occur, you must have your finger on the pulse at all stages of your design process since, as mentioned, sometimes, a delay in identifying a mistake may lead to another (irreversible?) on top of it.